ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Though this scheme requires that servers and proxies explicitly support it, this design represents a performance improvement over options that perform just one request in each connection.
-With limited trust placed in the proxy (see
+With limited trust placed in the relay (see
 {{security}}), clients are assured that requests are not uniquely attributed to them or linked to other requests.